iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> Does job<br> :date: __2021-07-16 10:20:04__

+> Good service for keeping your eye 👁 on a delivery<br> :date: __2021-07-16 08:05:05__

+> Its been good for me not perfect but worth 4stars in my experience.<br> :date: __2021-07-14 18:22:57__

+> Based on tracking only (haven't used it for sending) and address checks (one is allowed 50).
+4 * because sometimes the numbers for 2nd class parcels and some 48 hour tracked mail (which used to give very limited data) no longer give any data (this is more of a Royal Mail system problem than an app-specific problem, but it reduces the usefulness of the tracking app if one can't use it to track common classes of mail; note that 2nd class parcels don't have tracking numbers, but reference numbers).<br> :date: __2021-07-13 18:39:20__

 > Great app. can track and trace my packages very quickly and easily !!<br> :date: __2021-07-10 11:49:46__